Treatments for Hearing Loss

 Removable Hearing Aids continued...

 In-canal.
 This type is best for mild to moderately severe hearing loss.
-They’re small enough to fit completely inside your ear canal.
-This means they are far less visible than other hearing aids.
+They’re small enough to fit inside your ear canal.
+This makes them far less visible than other hearing aids.
 But their size makes them harder for some people to adjust and remove.
-They are also less powerful than larger hearing aids, and they usually can’t have a telecoil.
+They’re also less powerful than larger ones, and they usually can’t have a telecoil.

 Surgically Implanted Hearing Devices

-Doctors can put some hearing technologies even farther inside your ear to send increased sound vibrations to your inner ear.
+Doctors can put some hearing technologies even farther inside your ear to send more sound vibrations to your inner ear.
 These options include:

 Middle ear implants.
 A surgeon attaches a small device to one of the bones of your middle ear so it can move them directly, which sends stronger sound vibrations to the inner ear.
 The implants help people with sensorineural hearing loss.

-Middle ear implants are one of the newest advances in hearing loss treatment.
-So it's important to speak to a specialist who has experience putting them in.
-Because they go in the middle ear, they are almost completely hidden.
+These implants are one of the newest advances, so it's important to speak to a specialist who has experience putting them in.
+Because they go in the middle ear, they're almost completely hidden.
 They also don't cause feedback and can stay in place when you swim or bathe, depending on the type of implant you have.

 Bone-anchored hearing aids.
-These devices go into the bone behind the ear, where they transmit sound into the inner ear through the skull.
-Bone-anchored hearing aids are usually recommended for people with:
+These go into the bone behind the ear, where they transmit sound into the inner ear through the skull.
+These devices are usually recommended for people with:

 - Problems with the shape of their ear canals